fawkesley/paul.fawkesley.com/_posts/2016-12-01-my-move-from-dropbox-to-nextcloud.markdown

 Right now, I've taken back my *files*, for example photos, scanned documents, money stuff and business stuff.

-Next (and I think I'm basically there) I want to take back:
+Next I want to take back:

 - calendar - I've got over ten years of calendar stored in Google and it freaks me out
 - contacts - Again, Google knows everything.
+- email - Much harder, but the holy grail.
+Worth it?
+Not sure.

 This blog post is both to document how I did it and make it easier for the next person.

-This is a bit of an experiment.
-If it goes well and I don't hate running Linux servers too much, step two will be moving to **self-hosted email**.
-I expect that to be much more challenging and awkward, but I think it's important/f.

 The software and hardware setup looks like this: